 The Secrets of Consulting by Gerald M. Weinberg

-The book “Secrets of Consulting” by Weinberg stayed for years on my shelve.
+The book “Secrets of Consulting” by Weinberg stayed for years on my shelf.
 I finally found why I did not read it just after I bought it, but why I should have read it before.

 The book is about how to work effectively with customers as a consultant.
 As such, there are topics on changes, pitfalls, problems detection and prevention, but also on personal marketing and pricing.

 At the end (~10-15 hours of reading), I still have a mixed feeling about the book.
-At first, the chapters seem very interesting with subjects on real problems, like how to deal with resistance and avoiding traps ; subjects you have to be good at.
+At first, the chapters seem very interesting with subjects on real problems, like how to deal with resistance and avoiding traps; subjects you have to be good at.
 But part of the content is blurred in “laws” which either make sense or are hard to get.
 An example of a good one is “Change comes from stability”.

 This is the spirit of the book: telling stories (true ones?), enumerating laws (5 to 10 per chapters) and no summary.
 At the end of some chapters, I was a bit advanced on the subject or deeply lost (moment like “what the heck? what can I use now?”)